-This chapter introduces the ZyXEL G-162 and prepares you to use the ZyXEL Utility.
+This chapter introduces the G-162 and prepares you to use the ZyXEL Utility.

-1.1 About Your ZyXEL G-162
+1.1 About Your G-162

-The ZyXEL G-162 is an IEEE 802.11g compliant wireless LAN adapter.
-With the ZyXEL G-162, you can enjoy the wireless mobility within the coverage area.
+The G-162 is an IEEE 802.11g compliant wireless LAN adapter.
+With the G-162, you can enjoy the wireless mobility within the coverage area.

-The following lists the main features of your ZyXEL G-162.
+The following lists the main features of your G-162.

-- Your ZyXEL G-162 can communicate with other IEEE 802.11b/g compliant wireless devices. - Automatic rate selection. - Data transmission rates up to 54 Mbps. - Proprietary transmission rates of 22Mbps and 125 Mbps - Offers 64-bit, 128-bit and 256-bit WEP (Wired Equivalent Privacy) data encryption for network security. - Supports IEEE802.1x and WPA (Wi-Fi Protected Access). - Low CPU utilization allowing more computer system resources for other programs. - A built-in antenna. - Driver support for Windows XP/2000/Me/98 SE.
+- Your G-162 can communicate with other IEEE 802.11b/g compliant wireless devices. - Automatic rate selection. - Proprietary transmission rates of 22Mbps for 802.11b standard and up to 125 Mbps for 802.11g standard when connected to the ZyXEL g+ access point or wireless router - 64-bit, 128-bit and 256-bit WEP (Wired Equivalent Privacy) data encryption for network security - Supports IEEE802.1x and WPA (Wi-Fi Protected Access) - Low CPU utilization allowing more computer system resources for other programs - A built-in antenna - Driver support for Windows 98 Second Edition, Windows Me, Windows 2000 and Windows XP